 7.4 The exegesis, exhibition recording(s) and digital copy of the creative work must be submitted within three months of the final exhibition.

 7.5 The candidate is required to lodge:

-(a) soft-bound copies of the examinable creative work/s and the exegesis for examination (one for each of the examiners nominated plus a University copy) and digital version where possible.
+(a) a digital version of the examinable creative work/s and the exegesis for examination (or soft-bound copies where a digital version is not possible, one for each of the examiners nominated plus a university copy).

 (b) A recording of the exhibition of the creative work (where appropriate).